edgexfoundry/developer-scripts/compose-builder/README.md

     This file contains the common environment overrides used by all Edgex services.
 - **common-security.env**
     This file contains the common security related environment overrides used by many Edgex services.
+- **common-sec-stage-gate.env**
+    This file contains the common security-bootstrapper stage gate related environment overrides used by many Edgex services.

 ### Makefile